Android TV: Introduction and How It Works

 Kodi

-Kodi is one very famous powerful media center application that can find and organize all of your Media into an interface that is very easy to navigate.
+Kodi is one very famous, powerful media center application that can find and organize all of your Media into an interface that is very easy to navigate.
 Kodi comes with support for almost every media file that you can imagine.

-However, you must be warned that Kodi does not officially support this kind of streaming activity.
-This is why you have to be extremely careful, so you do not find yourself in trouble simply because you want to see Hollywood movies for free.
+This is why you must be extremely careful so you do not find yourself in trouble simply because you want to see Hollywood movies for free.

 Plex